 - Context Menu on each Connector

 Connections page displays all of the connections that are already established from your org.
 Some connectors allow multiple connections to integrate with multiple instances in the system and sync the associated data.
-You can find a specific connection by searching with the connection name in the Search box.

 Multiple connections can be established with the following Connectors: